 Chris: I’m currently working as a construction manager for a custom home builder now.
 I will not be doing that in Costa Rica.
 I won’t be working digitally.
 That’s not something I can do digitally.

-When you first move to Costa Rica, you actually cannot work until you become a permanent resident there.
-They won’t grant you any type of working visa.
-So, I can’t work within the country or take money out of their economy but we can work digitally.
+When you first move to Costa Rica, you cannot work until you become a permanent resident.
+After that, they won’t grant you any type of working visa.
+So, I can’t work within the country or take money out of their economy, but we can work digitally.

 So, Jas is actually keeping her current job.
 She’s working digitally from Costa Rica.
 I’ll let her talk about that.
 We have started a new blog together called Blogging Money Life.